 The UGC post, for the most part, requested something from the group - be it advice, help or group public opinion (through a general question).
 These posts have a stronger correlation with other users’ correspondence (by number of comments) despite the fact that the subscribers are anonymous.
 More people reacted to these types of posts with more than just a vote.
 Commenting requires more of an effort, thereby creating more of the social/community building that some subscribers might be looking for.

-Lee, Vogel and Limayem (2002) reviewed literature in regards to virtual communities and how are they defined.
+Lee, Vogel, and Limayem (2002) reviewed literature in regards to virtual communities and how are they defined.
 In their findings that concluded that a virtual community includes: public discussion, personal relationships, member-generated content and the moving of information.
-In addition, they add that “content or topics are driven by participants”.
+In addition, they add that “content or topics are driven by participants.”
 In the subreddit of education, it is apparent that that is what the participants are doing; they are creating a sense of community by allowing members to: a) create public discussion - commenting on each others’ posts, whether UGC or hyperlinks; b) members generating content - by posting their own posts; and c) moving information - by sharing hyperlinks, and thereby having topics driven by participants - by upvoting and downvoting them.
 As a result this subreddit could be considered a virtual or online community where the subscribers provide support and answers that others are looking for.

-This indicates that here we have a community of interest (Blanchard and Marcus 2004) in which the participants are not connected by proximity, but by the common goal of education related topics.
+This indicates that here we have a community of interest (Blanchard & Markus, 2004) in which the participants are not connected by proximity, but by the common goal of education related topics.
 These topics can be about policy but can also be personal questions and advice seeking.
 By doing so, anyone can answer.
 In the corpus of this paper subscribers ask questions that can be answered specifically by Americans (e.g., How is the Civil Rights Movement taught in a place like Arkansas or Alabama?) or a specific group of people within the realm of education (Anyone did Education Pioneers here?
 What was the experience like and was it worth the low stipend?).
 There are other questions that can be answered by anyone in the world with the same experience (How to teach English in China!) or question so general that anyone can answer regardless of age, location or occupation (What music do you listen to while studying?).
-Even though the activity of the members might not be high, answers are given and the OP in many cases, shows appreciation which creates a sense of community (Blanchard and Marcus 2002, 2004).
+Even though the activity of the members might not be high, answers are given and the OP in many cases, shows appreciation which creates a sense of community (Blanchard & Markus, 2004).